bopo16/bopo16/README.md

 ⛏️ I'm a geologist from Australia

-👀 I’m interested in data science, GIS, and ML applications in geology
+👀 I’m interested in data visualisation, GIS, and ML applications in geology

 🌱 I’m currently learning... a lot.
 I'm new to programming, so I'm starting with Python and R